denten-books/plain-text/1-metaphor.md

 The goal of conversational programming was to provide a similarly naturalized dialog between the operator and the machine.
-Although machine understanding of informal speech human did not come to fore until the twenty-first century, interactive computing environments like DIALOG and JOSS attempted to abstract away from machine language towards interfaces that understood a limited number of English words.
+Although machine understanding of informal human speech does not develop in earnest until the twenty-first century, interactive computing environments like DIALOG and JOSS attempted to abstract away from machine language towards interfaces that understood a limited number of English words.
 JOSS, an experimental on-line computing system created by the RAND corporation in 1963, consisted of a typewriter connected to the JOHNNIAC computer.
-Prior to JOSS, programmers would interact with the JOHNNIAC machine via keyboard and punch card, initially using octal number notation and then binary assembler language [@gruenberger_history_1979].
+Prior to JOSS, programmers would interact with the JOHNNIAC machine via keyboard and punch card, initially using octal number notation and then binary assembly language [@gruenberger_history_1979].
 These methods of programming were time consuming and prone to error.
 "An octal desk calculator was nice to have," a historian of the system would later quip [@gruenberger_history_1979, 58].
 The JOSS experiment was meant to introduce a kind of an interpreter that sat between the human operator and the machine, facilitating communication in a friendly, English-like language.
 Think of JOSS